Transmissora Alianca de Energia Eletrica SA

 The company's business model is anchored in revenue collection based on availability rather than energy volume, which means Taesa gets paid even during low-energy demand periods as long as its infrastructure is ready and operating within the stipulated parameters.
 This arrangement reduces the exposure to demand fluctuations and market volatility, offering a level of predictability that can be elusive in other segments of the energy sector.
 With its strong financial health and robust operational performance, Taesa consistently invests in infrastructure expansions and upgrades, reinforcing its network's reliability while adhering to Brazil's growing energy requirements.
 Additionally, through strategic partnerships and acquisitions, Taesa continues to expand its footprint, setting the stage for ongoing growth in Brazil's power transmission landscape.

-Leverage: Net debt stood at BRL 12 billion with a leverage ratio of 4.1x; management expects deleveraging from 2026 onward.
+Cash & leverage: Net debt stood at BRL 12.4 billion with leverage stable at 4.1x; management expects deleveraging toward below 4x as projects complete.